Fortunatus Wright: Seven Years War

 When war broke out again in May 1756, Wright had a new ship ready for action, the St. George.
-Local authorities attempted to restrain Wright, but finally allowed him to leave port with a few guns on the St. George and four merchant vessels; once off-shore, Wright moved armaments which he had hidden in the merchant cargoes to the St. George and prepared his ship for battle.
+Local authorities attempted to restrain Wright, but finally allowed him to leave port with a few guns on the St. George and four merchant vessels; once offshore, Wright moved armaments which he had hidden in the merchant cargoes to the St. George and prepared his ship for battle.
 French merchants of Marseilles had outfitted a warship specifically to destroy Wright, but Wright managed to put the French ship to flight, although the St. George was damaged and he was forced to return to port.
 The local authorities in Livorno seized his ship and all other English shipping in an effort to maintain neutrality; they were not freed until September when two English warships forced their release by the Tuscan government.

 After an unsuccessful attempt to recruit men in Malta, Wright took several prizes which were sent to Cagliari.
 He was largely successful in several engagements off Malta with the French Hirondelle, sent to halt his activities.
 The St. George and Wright were probably lost at sea in early 1757, by one report on 16 March.
 Most of Wright's estate went to his daughter Philippa, who was married to Charles Evelyn, grandson of the writer and diarist John Evelyn.